New Orleans Saints bounty scandal: Findings revealed

 Late in the 2011 season, the NFL received what it called "significant and credible new information" that suggested there was indeed a "bounty" program in place.
 League officials, convinced that this information was irrefutable evidence a program was indeed in place, alerted Benson of their findings just before the Saints' first-round playoff game against the Detroit Lions.
 The investigation continued during the 2011–12 playoffs and continued through the 2012 offseason.

 On March 2, 2012, ESPN's Adam Schefter reported that the NFL had indeed found evidence of a bounty program.
 Later that day, the NFL announced it had obtained irrefutable proof of a bounty pool dating back to the 2009 season, based on a review of 18,000 documents.
 It determined that Williams had initiated the fund soon after he arrived in New Orleans in 2009, in hopes of making the defense more aggressive.
 Between 22 and 27 Saints defensive players were involved.
 The players and Williams contributed their own cash to the pot, and received cash payments based on their performance in the previous week's game.
 For instance, a special teamer who downed a kick returner inside the receiving team's 20-yard-line earned $100.
 Players could also be fined for mental mistakes and penalties.
-Players also received "bounties" for "cart-offs" (plays in which an opponent was removed from the field on a stretcher or cart) and "knockouts" (plays that resulted in a player being unable to return for the rest of the game).
-Players usually earned $1,000 for cart-offs and $1,500 for knockouts during the regular season, though they were encouraged to put their winnings back into the pot in order to raise the stakes as the season went on.
+Players also received "bounties" for "cartoffs" (plays in which an opponent was removed from the field on a stretcher or cart) and "knockouts" (plays that resulted in a player being unable to return for the rest of the game).
+Players usually earned $1,000 for cartoffs and $1,500 for knockouts during the regular season, though they were encouraged to put their winnings back into the pot in order to raise the stakes as the season went on.
 Payments were known to double or even triple during the playoffs.

 The NFL sent a confidential and detailed memo to all 32 teams detailing its findings.
 It revealed that the Saints had not only targeted Warner and Favre during the 2009 playoffs, but had also targeted Green Bay Packers quarterback Aaron Rodgers and Carolina Panthers quarterback Cam Newton during the 2011 regular season.
 According to that memo, Saints linebacker Jonathan Vilma offered $10,000 cash to any teammate who knocked Favre out of the NFC Championship Game.
 Another source told CBSSports.com's Mike Freeman that Reggie Bush's agent at the time, Michael Ornstein, was closely involved in the scheme from the beginning, having pledged $10,000 to the pot in 2009 in addition to an undisclosed amount in 2011.